 {};

-The following is a possible realization of the overload of find
+The following is a possible realization of the overload of find with three fields:

 template<int N0,int N1,int N2>